Flexmonster Pivot & Elasticsearch Integration

 Elasticsearch is known as the hottest full-text search engine in the tech world.
-Furthermore, it’s a free and open source technology for exploring the structured and unstructured data.
+Furthermore, it’s a free and open-source technology for exploring the structured and unstructured data.
 It has the capability of scaling out to hundreds of servers, and, as a result, processing huge amounts of data.

-The key feature is that there is no need to load all the raw data into the pivot table to build the cube – a multi-dimensional representation of the data.
+The key feature is that there is no need to load all the raw data into the pivot table to build the cube - a multi-dimensional representation of the data.
 Flexmonster sends a sequence of queries to get the summarized data from Elasticsearch.
-It makes possible it to see the insights based on gigabytes of data just in a matter of seconds.
+It makes it possible to see the insights based on gigabytes of data just in a matter of seconds.
 Also, there is no need for complex server-side configurations since Elasticsearch has a built-in RESTful API.
 You only need to connect the Elastic host URL and the index name.

-As the saying goes: a picture is worth a thousand words.
-Instead of reading about it, it’s better to have a first-hand experience with a live demo to see the component capabilities in action.
+Have first-hand experience with a live demo to see the component capabilities in action.

 Please note, that you need to enable CORS (disabled by default) to be able to connect to the Elasticsearch server

 directly from the browser.
 To do that, open

 http.cors.enabled: true http.cors.allow-origin: "*" http.cors.allow-credentials: true http.cors.allow-headers: "X-Requested-With, Content-Type, Content-Length, Authorization"

 Also, if you are going to allow a connection to the Elasticsearch server from outside the localhost, you need to open an

 port in the firewall.
 The default one is